In this article, I’m going to share 6 weight lifting belt tips to get the most out of your training.

 It’s your job to find what works for you.

-You want to find a relatively comfortable position that allows you to take the deepest breathe and produce the greatest amount of intra-abdominal pressure during the Valsalva maneuver.
+You want to find a relatively comfortable position that allows you to take the deepest breath and produce the greatest amount of intra-abdominal pressure during the Valsalva maneuver.

 The belt height position should not restrict your range of motion on whatever lift you’re doing.